Free-LLM/free-llm.github.io/contributing.md

 ## Getting Started

-1. Explore the site
+1. Explore the site (see links above)
-2. Browse repositories
+2. Browse repositories (see GitHub org in the header)
 3. Open an issue or PR
 4. Start small